sandrolubis/DMD-HDMD-Annular-Modes/README.md

 7. corr_hdmd_u_erainterim.ncl includes the codes to find pairs of HDMD modes that are highly correlated with the EOF modes.

 8. hdmd_u_erainterim_plot.ncl includes the codes to plot the best pairs of HDMD modes.

+9. GCM_HDMD.m is alculating the basis functions (EOFs or DMD modes or Hankel-DMD modes depending on the entries)